Washington, DC: Beyond the National Mall

-While most travelers exploring the capital of the United States of America stick to the usual popular attractions and landmarks, the city harbors many other less known gems and treasures, extremely enticing or interesting for those who venture farther from the National Mall.
+While most travelers exploring Washington, DC, the capital of the United States of America stick to the usual popular attractions and landmarks, the city harbors many other less known gems and treasures, extremely enticing or interesting for those who venture farther from the National Mall.
 While not as fascinating or imposing as the stretch of land that glitters in white marble and groves of knowledge, with the US Capitol, White House, Lincoln Memorial, Washington Monument or the Smithsonian Museums, these other highlights beyond the Mall are equally amazing and worth exploring.

 - Chinatown – For a distinct atmosphere of Washington DC, although a lot dimmer than it used to be, travelers should also walk through Chinatown, once housing a great Asian community.
 The Friendship Arch right at the entrance is the largest in the world.